 “Kill you, pay me”

-The battle cries of once-voiceless warriors for the working class are now blaring into the ears of the majority of United States citizens.
+The battle cries of once voiceless warriors for the working class are now blaring into the ears of the majority of United States citizens.
 As millions wake to the true political fight in this country, the one of progress for the many vs. the concerns and desires of the powerful few, a real opportunity for positive change swells.
-While more people in the United States work to produce more profit than ever before in our history, wages for average workers have remained flat for the last 40 years.
-This is despite the fact that the needs and costs for workers have grown and changed greatly in the past four decades.
+While more people in the United states work to produce more profit than ever before in our history, wages for average workers have remained flat for the last 40 years.
+This is despite the fact that the needs and costs for workers have grown and changed greatly over the past four decades.

 As a society develops, so do the needs of its citizenry.
-Where at one time, access to running water and indoor plumbing were considered a luxury, as an economy grows, what was once luxury becomes necessity.
-After all, how can a modern business be expected to thrive if its workers arrive for their shifts smelly and unkempt (work from home maybe)?
+As an economy grows, what was once luxury becomes necessity.
+After all, how can a modern business be expected to compete if its workers arrive for their shifts smelly and unkempt?
 Who will want to buy from an establishment which employs those with such poor personal hygiene?
 How will such an enterprise fare in attracting additional high-caliber workers to continue to grow the business?
 Furthermore, how can workers be expected to be alert and ready to perform their expected 40 plus hours of labor if they’ve spent so much of their free time retrieving water to do their cooking and cleaning?
 The point here should be clear: as a society develops so do the basic needs of its workforce.

 First, a little bit about the staffing industry.
 Most workers are intimately familiar with temporary or contract work.
-Jobs like this have unfortunately become the norm as companies continue to seek new and innovative ways to cut labor costs while still boosting productivity and profits.
+Jobs such as these have unfortunately become the norm as companies seek new and innovative ways to cut labor costs while still boosting productivity and profits.
 The staffing industry is a big help to businesses in this regard.
 Many of these companies are very young, and growth in the industry has largely coincided with recent recessions and economic crashes.
 Since I’m writing this in the midst of yet another economic crash, you can expect growth in this industry to continue.

 As it was explained to me, the staffing company exists to service businesses seeking to hire temporary employees.
-It holds all employee documentation and serves as an employee’s official employer of record.
-The workers, however, will fulfill their assignments by working at a secondary company.
-This arrangement offers the outside or secondary employer access to labor with reduced costs and risks.
+It holds all employee documentation and serves as an employee’s official employer of record while the workers fulfill their assignments a secondary company.
+This arrangement offers the secondary employer access to labor with reduced costs and risks.
 Staffing companies allow their customers to avoid certain liabilities and to save money by withholding full benefits or other guarantees that they might otherwise be obligated to pay a direct hire.
 An employee starts on a contract, and the contract can be extended or ended at any time, at the discretion of the secondary employer.

 In a country with strong social safety nets, it could be argued this sort of work arrangement may be mutually beneficial to employer and employee.
 Perhaps a potential hire would like broad exposure to a variety of entry level positions before deciding on a career path.
 Here temporary contract work may be ideal for all parties.
 Or maybe an employer is looking to fill role with an extremely high turnover rate, and finding the right candidate is nearly impossible through interviewing alone.
 In this circumstance, maybe only “on the job” experience can inform the employer if their new hire will be a long term fit and should be offered a company pension plan, top rate insurance and a hefty salary (as if those were commonplace anymore).
 Yes, I do think there is a place in this world for staffing companies (publicly owned ones especially).
 However, in the healthcare field, during a pandemic, this sort of relationship between employers and employees is flatly unacceptable.

 For context, it’s important to understand that my company is actively hiring nurses and other certified healthcare professionals to work on the front lines of the COVID crisis.
-Our healthcare staff work in ICUs, psych wards, prisons, nursing homes and all other sorts of medical facilities which are directly battling the virus.
+Our healthcare staff work in ICUs, psych wards, prisons, nursing homes and other medical facilities which are directly battling the virus.
 And while these nurses and healthcare professionals are offered “crisis rates” for these roles, they are not eligible to use company provided health insurance for at least a month, if not longer, depending upon their start date.
 This means nurses are putting themselves at risk for the benefit of sick and dying patients but are not even being offered health insurance on day one.
-Sure, they may be earning an extra $10-$30/hr for the risk, as they should, but if they were to get sick and have to pay hospital expenses, the extra hourly rate would certainly not cover an extended stay for COVID-19, which without insurance averages between $51-$78 thousand dollars .
+Sure, they may be earning an extra $10-$30/hr. for the risk, as they should, but if they were to get sick and incur hospital expenses, the extra hourly rate would not cover an extended stay for COVID, which without insurance averages between $51-$78 thousand dollars .

-Essentially, our nurses have to weigh the added risk of facing obscene medical bills on their own if they were to contract the disease before their insurance coverage kicked in.
+In order to earn a living, our nurses must weigh the added risk of facing obscene medical bills on their own if they were to contract the disease before their insurance coverage kicked in.
 Is this really the type of decision that front line, essential healthcare workers should be facing at this time?
 I should hope not.

-Of course, all of this information was strangely above my pay grade.
+This information was not covered in my training.
 Fielding questions about benefits was not part of my job description or training and, as a recruiter, I was instructed to direct all benefits inquiries to a separate Benefits Department.
-All of this, as you can imagine, was to the displeasure and inconvenience of our temporary employees… the joys of having two bosses, all the answers you need in five separates but still somehow convenient locations!
+All of this, as you can imagine, was to the displeasure and inconvenience of our nurses… the joys of having two bosses, all the answers you need in five separates but still somehow convenient locations!

 Without recent work experience on her resume, this candidate was rejected from a number of internal roles for which she would have been more than qualified before taking time off with her illness.
 Essentially, through no fault of her own, this highly trained and experienced ICU nurse was forced into a position where temporary work through an agency was her only option.
 After a slew of rejections, this nurse got her first job back in healthcare through us, as a temporary nurse in a long-term care facility.

-The COVID-19 situation in that facility was beyond troubling for her.
-After contacting the benefits department, she understood she would be paying weekly premiums just to have, and not even use the insurance we offered.
+Given her age and recent health concerns, the prospect of working with COVID was especially troubling her.
+After contacting our benefits department, she discovered she would be paying weekly premiums just to have, not use, the insurance we offered.
 To use the insurance, she would have to meet a deductible of over $4,000.
-And on top of that, as mentioned earlier, she wouldn’t even be able to access her plan for nearly two months after her start date!
-This was when I began to lose it.
+And on top of that, as mentioned earlier, she wouldn’t be able to access her plan for nearly two months after her start date!

-I reached out to management and our HR department about the situation facing my recruit.
-In distress, I sought some sort of answer for why we would allow our nurses to work directly with COVID-19 patients while uninsured?
+Upon learning this, I reached out to management and our HR department about the situation facing my recruit.
+In distress, I sought some sort of answer for why we would allow our nurses to work directly with COVID patients while uninsured?
 This seemed a tremendous oversight to me, one which would surely soon be fixed?
-To my severe dismay however, this didn’t really register as a problem with upper management.
+To my severe dismay however, this didn’t register as a problem with upper management.

-In response to my expressed concerns, I was informed that our temporary workers were paid at a premium!
-Our employees, on average, earned a higher hourly wage than a typical internal employee, and the extra hourly rate was meant to make up for the high-cost insurance, the lacking PTO, the non-existent pension plan and absence of other benefits typically offered to internal healthcare staff.
-Under normal circumstances, the pay differential between temporary and internal staff members amounts to a few dollars an hour.
-During the pandemic (and depending on the specialty and location worked) nurses are certainly earning more, sometimes as much as $30/hr more than typical rates in my experience.
-But when you take into consideration the cost of what an uninsured hospital stay can amount to for Corona patients discussed previously, the potential setback of tens of thousands of dollars is just not covered by “Crisis rates” for hourly pay.
+In response to my concerns, I was informed that our temporary workers were paid at a premium, and that our employees, on average, earned a higher hourly wage than a typical employee working directly for a healthcare provider.
+The extra hourly rate was meant to make up for the high-cost insurance, the lacking PTO, the non-existent pension plan and absence of other benefits typically offered to internal healthcare staff.

 This new understanding brought with it a particularly devastating depression.
 At this time, like the rest of the country, I was cut off from my usual social circle and activities.
 Additionally, my roommate had lost his job and couldn’t make rent.
 He moved back in with his family, and my more costly bills doubled.
 Mired in student debt and further burdened with the knowledge of the unemployment crisis and how difficult it was to get this job in the first place, I began to feel trapped, performing tasks which now struck me as nothing but destructive to the lives of healthcare workers and their patients.